MikeBeas/switchblade/README.md

 Any call that behaves differently when authenticated will have the alternate behavior documented.
 Some calls require authentication.

+# Boolean API Filters Values

+Some APIs support filters that accept boolean values.
+To set one of these filters to `true`, you may use an of the following values:

+- true
+- 1
+- t
+- yes
+- y

+For `false`, you can use any of these values:

+- false
+- 0
+- f
+- no
+- n

 # Shortcut and Version Objects

 ## Shortcut